microsoft/qlib/docs/start/integration.rst

 Users can integrate their own custom models according to the following steps.

-- Define a custom model class, which should be a subclass of the `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_
+- Define a custom model class, which should be a subclass of the `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_.
-- Write a configuration file that describes the path and parameters of the custom model
+- Write a configuration file that describes the path and parameters of the custom model.
-- Test the custom model
+- Test the custom model.

 Custom Model Class
 ===========================